Clean case data

 collection is essential.
 The cleanepi package provides a

-helpful function called check_date_sequence()
+helpful function called check_date_sequence() designed for

 this purpose.